Sample syllabus for writing in the discipline of law

 - Assigned Reading

 - Discussion Post/Prompt to Take Notes: these can be used interchangeably depending on the need/desire for routine submissions via Canvas or another platform vs. autonomy and independent note taking guidance.
-Perhaps move to Discussion Posts due before class if engagement and preparedness is lacking after the first few class periods.
+Perhaps move to Discussion Posts, instead of notes, due before class if engagement and preparedness is lacking after the first few class periods.

 - Relevant Homework